sontx/letrun/docs/task/task-handler.md

 A task handler should have the following structure:

-- `name`: The name of the task, this is optional.
-We'll use the file name or package name as the task name if not defined.
+- `name`: The name of the task, we'll use the file name or package name as the task name if not defined.
+This is optional.
 - `description`: A brief description of the task, this is optional.
-- `version`: The version of the task, this is optional.
-We'll use the package version if not defined.
+- `version`: The version of the task, we'll use the package version if not defined.
+This is optional.
-- `parameters`: An object that describes the input parameters of the task for showing help. (calls `Schema.describe()` from Joi)
+- `parameters`: An object that describes the input parameters of the task for showing help, set null if the task doesn't have parameters.
+This is optional.
+- `output`: An object that describes the output of the task for showing help, set null if the task doesn't have output.
+This is optional.
 - `handle`: The function that executes the task.
 This is required.

 There are alternative ways to define those fields by using these corresponding decorators: